NotWoods/tigeroakes.com/resume/_data/right_column.md

 Big Island Buses
 ----------------

-+	Continued project after contest
++	Continued project after contest.
 +	Implemented **AppCache API** to allow the web application to run offline.
-+ Worked with the County of Hawai'i to integrate the app with the bus system.
++ Worked with the **County of Hawai'i** to integrate the app with the bus system.

 #### 04/2014 – 05/2014	[notwoods.github.io/mbta-energy](https://notwoods.github.io/mbta-energy)